labor-digital/bits/docs/guide/FormBinding.md

 sense that the frontend js should actively PULL the value from a data binding into it's model, instead of providing the data to the element.

-Every property you bind using `data-model` which as a NULL as value, will be assumed to be pullable from your HTML.
+Every property you bind using `data-model` which has NULL as value, will be assumed to be pullable from your HTML.
 To see this in action, we slightly modify the code from above:

 ```typescript